Local Administrator (LA) bulletin – 29 January 2021

 What do we recommend?

 Organisation’s with a heavy reliance on legacy Outlook versions should mobilise one of the options outlined above as soon as possible.
-In parallel, ensure all other platform pre-requisites are met in order to provide viable alternative mail access channels.

 All users will have recently passed through the NHSmail Refresh providing them with access to the latest web-based Microsoft mail offering – Outlook on the Web.
 This can be used as a temporary solution to mitigate potential issues when pursuing a permanent Outlook desktop upgrade.
 Users can access via the NHSmail Portal or directly at portal.office.com.